rifathcsedu/MicroLambda-ARM/README.md

 You will also see the password if you scroll up the terminal.

-## Deploy your first serverless function:
+## Deploy first serverless function:

 Raspberry Pi uses ARM architecture which is different from other PC (In general, other PC uses x86_64 architecture).
 So, when you create a function in Node or Python you need to add a suffix of -armhf to use a special Docker image for the Raspberry Pi.
 Run this command inside of faas folder which we just cloned from GitHub.